Affection exchange theory: Background and origins

-Affection exchange theory (AET) was introduced in 2001 by Kory Floyd, a professor of communication at the University of Arizona.
+Affection exchange theory (AET) was introduced in 2001 by Kory Floyd, currently a professor of human development at Washington State University.
 The theory was first articulated through two major contributions: a paper presented at the Western States Communication Association conference in Coeur d’Alene, Idaho, in February 2001 titled "Elements of an Affection Exchange Theory: Socioevolutionary Paradigm for Understanding Affectionate Communication", and an article titled “Human Affection Exchange I: Reproductive Probability as a Predictor of Men’s Affection with Their Sons” published in The Journal of Men’s Studies.

 At the time, Floyd was a professor at Arizona State University.
 His work built on existing studies of affection in interpersonal relationships—especially between romantic partners and between parents and children—but AET was the first formal theory to link affectionate behavior to evolutionary fitness and to examine both its short- and long-term effects.

 Theoretical components

 Affection is commonly thought of as being one of the most fundamental of human needs.
 Affectionate expressions therefore could be seen as salient to an individual's well-being and relationship formation.
 According to Floyd (2005), “given the breadth of relational experience in which affectionate communication is common, it is little wonder that it plays such an important role in individual well-being.
 The importance of affection and affection communication could explain some of the reasons that Floyd introduced the affection exchange theory.
 Floyd explains, “affection exchange theory treats affectionate communication as an adaptive behavior that contributes to humans’ long-term viability and procreative success” (Floyd, 2001, p.
 40).

 He also described AET this way: “AET posits that affection exchange contributes to survival because it promotes pair bonding and the increased access to resources pair bonds provide” (Floyd, 2001, pp. 40–41).
-Another facet of AET was that the exchange of affection served as an indicator to another individual that he or she was a good prospect for parenthood (Floyd, 2001).
-Lastly, Floyd indicated that when parents show affection to their children, their children are more likely to be successful in reproducing; thus, the parents’ genes will be passed down further (Floyd, 2001).
+Another facet of AET was that the exchange of affection served as an indicator to another individual that he or she was a good prospect for parenthood.
+Lastly, Floyd indicated that when parents show affection to their children, their children are more likely to be successful in reproducing; thus, the parents’ genes will be passed down further.
 To Floyd, this was seen as a benefit of affection exchange.